langfuse/langfuse-docs/pages/docs/sdk/typescript/example-vercel-ai.md

 # Cookbook: Vercel AI SDK (JS/TS)

+---

+**This notebook uses legacy methods of the Vercel AI SDK, please refer to the new [OpenTelemetry-based integration](https://langfuse.com/docs/integrations/vercel-ai-sdk).**

+---

 This is a cookbook with an end-to-end example on how to use [Langfuse Tracing](https://langfuse.com/docs/tracing) together with the [Vercel AI SDK](https://sdk.vercel.ai/docs).

 Vercel AI SDK capabilities (from the docs)